Greg Nance: Early life and education

-Nance was a multi-sport athlete on Bainbridge Island, Washington, and played baseball, basketball, soccer, and football.
-He competed in varsity tennis and baseball before running cross country and track during his senior year of high school.
+Nance grew up on Bainbridge Island, Washington.
+He attended Bainbridge High School and participated in debate, baseball, basketball, soccer, football, tennis, cross country, and track.
 Nance became a “stand out” runner, “excelling in track."
-Nance grew up rooting for Seattle sports teams.
-According to a March 2019 feature by the Seattle Seahawks, “Nance was born into a Seahawks family as his dad was a beer vendor at the Kingdome during the 1983 and ’84 seasons.
-His fandom started at a young age, wearing his number 12 Seahawks jersey to peewee football practice.”

-Nance attended Bainbridge High School outside Seattle, where he served as class president and was the 2007 Washington State debate champion.
+He completed his first marathon in college, qualifying for the 2011 and 2012 Boston Marathon.

 He received an appointment to the United States Military Academy at West Point but chose to attend the University of Chicago, after being offered a scholarship.
 During college, Nance worked odd jobs including splitting wood, landscaping, roofing, and painting houses.

-While a junior at the University of Chicago, Nance was elected Student Government President and earned the 2010 Harry S. Truman Scholarship from Washington State.
+While a junior at the University of Chicago, Nance was elected Student Government President and earned the 2010 Harry S. Truman Scholarship.
 In 2011 Nance earned a Gates Scholarship to the Cambridge Judge Business School.
-In an interview with Cambridge University in August 2014, Nance credited the example of his parents' public service in Seattle and his grandfather's courage during the Battle of Iwo Jima as inspirations, stating that "I learned my leadership values around the dinner table."
+While at Cambridge, Nance boxed welterweight for the varsity team.